skytable/client-rust/examples/README.md

 - The [`custom-queries`](./custom-queries) project provides examples of running custom queries
 - The [`ddl`](./ddl) project provides examples of using DDL queries
 - The [`custom-types`](./custom-types) project provides an example of using custom types (like `struct`s with the driver)
+- The [`derive`](./derive) project provides an example of how you can simply use custom types with Skyhash out-of-the-box with derive macros

 ## Building